katiecampbs/friendsquiz/README.md

 ## Credits

 - The code detailing the media query which was used to fix the hover bug mentioned above, was taken from [this](<https://www.geeksforgeeks.org/how-to-prevent-sticky-hover-effects-for-buttons-on-touch-devices/>) website
+- [This](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) website was referenced in order to understand importing variables from another javascript file
 - The questions and answers were generated using [CHAT GPT](https://chat.openai.com/)
 - The ‘Friends’ logo is from [this](<https://freebiesupply.com/logos/friends-logo/>) website
 - Favicon created using [Favicon.io](https://favicon.io/favicon-generator/)
+- Medale Oluwafemi, my mentor, for reviewing the project and troubleshooting with me ([Github](https://github.com/omedale))